-$$\rho{\tau,t} = corr(x_t, x{t-\tau}) = \frac{(t-\tau)}{\sqrt{t(t-\tau)}} = \sqrt{\frac{t-\tau}{t}}$$ (A2-5)
+$$\rho{\tau,t} = corr \ (x_t, x{t-\tau}) = \frac{(t-\tau)}{\sqrt{t(t-\tau)}} = \sqrt{\frac{t-\tau}{t}}$$ (A2-5)

 Provided t is large compared to τ , all $\rho{\tau,t}$ approximate unity.
 The sequence of x_t is smooth but nonstationary since its variance is increasing with t as shown in (A2-3).
-This result implies that the x_t process tends to stay on one side (above or below the initial position x_0) and thus it satisfies the arc-sine theorem.
+This result implies that the x_t process tends to stay in one side (above or below the initial position x_0) and thus it satisfies the arc-sine theorem.
 Of course, this process will reverse the course.
 That is, if it continues infinitely, the process will return to the initial position.
-The statement "all roads lead to Rome" is justified in a random walk of less than two dimensions.
+The statement "all roads lead to Rome" is justified in less than two dimensions random walk.
 The mean reversion is fulfilled.

-Nevertheless, within a practical length of period, the arc-sine process dominates the mean reversion process.
-Furthermore, if the random walk is defined in more than two dimensions, the mean reversion process is not satisfied (Feller (1957), pp.359-360).
+Nevertheless, within a practical length of period, the arc-sine process dominates the mean revision process.
+Furthermore, if the random walk is defined in more than two-dimensions, the mean reversion process is not satisfied (Feller (1957), pp.359-360).

-Appendix 3: Coin tossing game and arc-sine theorem
+Appendix 3 : Coin Tossing Game and Arc-sine Theorem

-The purpose of this appendix is to formally derive the arc-sine theorem in a mathematical context, which nevertheless contradicts a general belief based on the law of averages.
+The purpose of this appendix is to formally derive the arc-sine theorem in the mathematical context, which nevertheless contradicts to a general belief based on the law of averages.

-The starting point to resolve the misunderstanding based on the law of averages is stating the derived result that a large number of independent coin tosses at one time does not share the same statistical nature as the results from a single coin toss played over a long time period.
+The starting point to resolve the misunderstanding based on the law of averages is stating the derived result that a large number of independent coin tosses at one time does not share the same statistical nature with the results from a single coin toss played over a long time period.
 The former game possesses the characteristics of the law of averages, while the latter is what we will pursue in the arc-sine theorem.